aakashgarg-19/30Days_JSProjectChallenge/README.md

 Today I created something new.
 I created a website that provides a Demo of many important CSS properties along with one challenge from Apni Kaksha's solution.
 I created two files (an HTML file and a CSS file).
 Things you will learn from this Project :
 1. Flex-box in CSS

+### 8 Key-Code Mentor
+Most of us know about KeyDown or KeyPress events in JavaScript, and we use event emitted to access e.key or e.code property which gives the name of Key pressed.
+But the problem arises when we want to use only one Shift or Ctrl because they are present multiple times.
+The solution to this problem is the e.keyCode property which gives a unique code of key present on the keyboard.
+Now to know these unique codes I made this project.
+I created three files (an HTML file, a CSS file, and JavaScript File). and Also published on Netlify.
+<a href="https://keycode-mentor.netlify.app/">Click here</a>

+Things you will get from this Project :
+1. You will become aware about the keyCode property.